 • Sphinter of Oddi dysfunction

-The upper GI tract must be empty, no eating or drinking is allowed for 8 hours before ERCP;
+The upper GI tract must be empty, no eating or drinking is allowed for 8 hours before ERCP operation;

 Medications maybe restricted prior to and after ERCP, this will be determined by your doctor with particular attention given to patients who have hypertension diabetes who take blood thinner medications or who have bleeding disorders;

-After ERCP, you will need someone else to drive you home.
+After ERCP treatment, you will need someone else to drive you home.